-Entry requirements: A minimum of 14 credits from NCEA Level 2 Achievement Standards

-Course summary: This course is suitable for all students who have studied a full NCEA Level 2 Mathematics course in either

-Statistics, Mathematics or ALT Mathematics.
+Entry requirements: A minimum of 14 credits from NCEA Level 2 Achievement Standards Credits: Up to 20 Level 3 credits Course summary: This course is suitable for all students who have studied a full NCEA Level 2 Mathematics course in either Statistics, Mathematics or ALT Mathematics.
 It is designed to be a flexible course enabling students to gain University Entrance in Mathematics without having to complete external achievement standards.
-Topics covered may include: Time Series, Bivariate Data, Statistical Inference, Linear Programming, Critical Path

-Analysis, Simultaneous Equations.

-Assessment: Internal assessment up to 21 credits

-Equipment: NZQA approved Graphics calculator - compulsory and a laptop is compulsory.
-Mobile phones are not allowed to be used as calculators during any assessments
+Topics covered may include: Time Series, Bivariate Data, Statistical Inference, Linear Programming, Critical Path Analysis, Simultaneous Equations.
+Assessment: Internal assessment up to 21 credits Equipment: NZQA approved Graphics calculator - compulsory and a laptop is compulsory.
+Mobile phones are not allowed to be used as calculators during any assessments Cost: Resources/Workbooks up to approximately \$30